Healthdirect Free Australian health advice you can count on.

 • bring any previous x-ray or radiology images you have

-• tell them if you have diabetes
+• tell the staff if you have diabetes

 After arriving at the hospital or radiology centre, you will change into a gown and remove all metal and jewellery items.
-Staff will insert an intravenous line into a vein on the back of your hand or arm.
+Staff will insert an intravenous line (IV drip) into a vein on the back of your hand or arm.
 Your blood sugar levels will be checked and then the radioactive tracer will be injected into your vein through the intravenous line.

 The scan usually does not take more than 20 minutes.